 A delayed diagnosis can allow many conditions to deteriorate, sometimes to the point of requiring spine surgery.

-It will also prevent a patient from getting the most effective treatments, result in unnecessarily prolonged suffering, as well as limit their work and social lives.
+It will also prevent you from getting the most effective treatment, result in unnecessarily prolonged suffering, as well as limit your work and social life.

 Pre-MRI Consultation and Assessment

 Post-MRI Review and Prescription

 If you are unsure about your condition, simply call us at +65 6732 2397

 or leave a message below for Dr Tan to discuss a customized non-invasive solution for you.

 What To Expect When I Visit The Pain Relief Clinic

 A typical visit will involve our doctor first understanding your medical history, concerns and previous experience with other pain treatments.